klebs6/klebs-general/traced-test/README.md

 ## License

-This project is licensed under the MIT license.
+This crate is licensed under the MIT license.